 For anyone who hasn’t registered with Uber yet, there are also 1,000 Qantas Points on offer for new users after completing your first ride.
 You’ll need to link your Qantas Frequent Flyer, and Uber accounts here or on the Uber or Qantas app.

+Uber One is Uber’s paid subscription program.
 If you hold an Uber One membership and have linked your Qantas Frequent Flyer account to your Uber account, you’ll reap the rewards of both programs.
-You’ll earn Qantas Points on eligible rides to and from airports in Australia, plus 5% Uber Credit as an Uber One member.
+You’ll earn Qantas Points on eligible rides and Uber Eats purchases in Australia, plus 5% Uber Credit as an Uber One member.

 Other ways to earn points with Uber